How to Drive an Automatic Car | A Beginner's Guide

-- What are the disadvantages of automatic cars?
-On the face of it, automatics have few cons, but enthusiasts argue that a manual transmission is more involving and fun to drive.
+- Enthusiasts argue that a manual transmission is more involving and fun to drive

-- Are automatics more expensive to buy?
-This is usually the case, as an automatic transmission is more complex, so when buying new, if there is a manual and automatic choice, the latter is usually a tad more expensive.
+Automatic cars are typically more expensive to buy because an automatic transmission is more complex, so when buying new, an automatic will be a tad more expensive than the manual option.
 However, because manual cars are associated with sports and performance cars, when buying used, manual gearbox cars can sometimes command more than their automatic counterparts.

-- Are automatics more economical?
-Generally, yes, as autos tend to have more gears, some of which are set up to save fuel when motorway driving etc.
+Depending on the car, automatics can be more economical, as modern automatics are engineered to change gear at optimal times for greater efficiency.
+They typically also tend to have more gears, some of which are set up to save fuel when motorway driving for instance.

-- Can I legally drive an automatic?
-If you have a manual driving licence you can drive both manual and automatic cars.
-If you have an automatic-only licence, then you can only drive auto and not manual.
+If you have a manual driving licence, you can drive both manual and automatic cars.
+If you have an automatic-only licence, then you can only drive automatic and not manual.

 Find your perfect auto with Evans Halshaw